Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Transition to the Field's Momentum Representation

-and that it can be identified with the image of the de Donder-Weyl function of Eq. (\ref{HamilScalarComplex}) in the momentum representation since it corresponds to $\Tilde{\mathcal{H}}_{\mathrm{free}}$ when the correspondence rules in Eqs. (\ref{Corresp1Tensor}) and (\ref{Corresp3Tensor}) are taken into account for the scalar field.
+and that it can be identified with the image of the de Donder–Weyl function of Eq. (\ref{HamilScalarComplex}) in the momentum representation, since it corresponds to $\Tilde{\mathcal{H}}_{\mathrm{free}}$ when the substitutions in Eq. (\ref{CorrespTensor}) are taken into account for the scalar field.